Duccard/Duccard/README.md

 # Hi there, I'm Vincas Mikulėnas.

-I'm a freelance **Data Scientist** passionate about transforming data into actionable insights.
+I'm a freelance **Jr Data Scientist** passionate about transforming data into actionable insights.

 Studied **Data Science at Turing College (2024–2025)**.